JohannesDeml/unity-guid-resolver/README.md

 ## Troubleshooting
 * For firefox you can't upload the json in the popup, click the cog in the top right of the popup to open it in a new tab.
 This tab won't close.
-* For firfox, the addon will ask for permission every time you open a webpage.
+* For firefox, the addon will ask for permission every time you open a webpage.
 You can right-click on the addon to allow the addon for all content of the currently open domain

 ## License

 * MIT (c) Johannes Deml - see [LICENSE](./LICENSE.md)

+If this was not obvious to you: This extension is not affiliated with Unity Technologies - And for tracer.ai: Stop trying to make annoying trademark complaints, you're not making the world better by using AI to make those claims without any reasoning behind them.